rei/rei-cedar-docs/docs/patterns/validation-notifications/Readme.md

   - map the associated id of the notification instruction to the [aria-errormessage](aria-errormessage) attribute for each field in error
 - **May**
   - also use '[aria-describedby]()' in conjunction with [aria-errormessage](aria-errormessage)

-#### Repeated Errors

-Providing simple and helpful instruction is key to successful form completion, yet without tracking how our users engage with the forms we cannot verify they work as expected.

-Repeated errors may point to instructions which is not clear, simple, or helpful; or towards layouts causing users to much cognitive shifting.

--  Use analytics to track the most frequently encountered errors

 ##### Grouping Controls

 Form groups are a collection of elements, they are defined by a shared label using the `legend` tag.

 It is not recommended to require elements with a form group as logically there should be no incorrect answer for these elements.